-Titanium and Tungsten Price Points
+Titanium vs Tungsten Price Points

-Both metals are incredibly affordable and cost less than other expensive precious metals like gold.
+Both metals are incredibly affordable and cost less than other expensive precious metals like yellow gold.
 It’s hard to put a standard price on the metals because much depends on the style, quality of the material, and the manufacturer of the jewelry.
 While some can be incredibly affordable, others can be expensive.
 The gemstone in the jewelry will make a huge difference in the price too.

 Weight Differences Between Titanium and Tungsten

 In other areas, like price, titanium and tungsten are quite similar.
 The weight of these two metals is very far apart.
 Tungsten is a weightier metal than titanium.
-Many men who don’t like to wear rings will enjoy the weightlessness of the titanium ring compared to the solid feel of the tungsten ring.
+Many men who don’t like to wear rings will enjoy the weightlessness of the titanium ring compared to the solid feel of the tungsten wedding ring.

 Here is a video which illustrates the pros and cons of tungsten rings.